Inverse-design of high-dimensional quantum optical circuits in a complex medium

-These results imply that in order to achieve both high fidelity and success probability, one does not need to solely rely on the number of reconfigurable elements, but also on their distribution across the circuit.
-Ideally, one would want to implement a fully programmable circuit using the full dimension of mode mixers ($d=n$) constructed from $2\times2$ beam splitters or $n\times n$ mode mixers, since this achieves the minimum number of reconfigurable elements~\cite{Reck1994,Clements2016}.
+These results show that in order to achieve both high fidelity and success probability, one does not need to solely rely on the number of reconfigurable elements, but also on their distribution across the circuit.
+Ideally, one would want to implement a fully programmable circuit using the full dimension of mode-mixers ($d=n$) constructed from $2\times2$ beam splitters or $n\times n$ mode-mixers, since this achieves the minimum number of reconfigurable elements~\cite{Reck1994,Clements2016}.
 However, it is known that in the presence of imperfections, an increase in the depth of the circuit is required to improve the fidelity in such schemes~\cite{Miller2015,Burgwal2017,Pai2018}.
 Scaling the depth of circuit in practice may nonetheless not be the most viable option due to a variety of experimental reasons, namely, propagation and interface losses and accumulation of errors.
 Instead of considering errors and scattering losses as a problem, the top-down approach presents a reasonable alternative ($d<n$ and $L\lesssim \mathcal{O}(d)$) where randomness is exploited to implement a circuit with a low depth.
-Here, both fidelity and success probability are acceptably high while $n$ can increase to improve the fidelity without reducing the success probability from unity when $L>2d$, or with a trade-off on the success probability when $L\leq2d$.
-Many optical devices, for instance, computer-generated holograms and MPLC device~\cite{Morizur2010,Boucher2020}, can be considered to be in this category where mode-mixing can be implemented by free-space propagation, a $2f$ lens system, or another transformation such as a circulant matrix~\cite{Schmid2000,Huhtanen2015}.
+Here, both fidelity and success probability are acceptably high, while $n$ can increase to improve the fidelity without reducing the success probability from unity when $L>2d$, or with a trade-off on the success probability when $L\leq2d$.
+Many optical devices, for instance, computer-generated holograms and MPLC devices~\cite{Morizur2010,Boucher2020} can be considered to fall in this category where mode-mixing can be implemented by free-space propagation, a $2f$ lens system, or another transformation such as a circulant matrix~\cite{Schmid2000,Huhtanen2015}.

-Finally, while the deterministic construction of programmable circuits from discrete Fourier transforms is known for $d=n$~\cite{Idel2015,LopezPastor2021}, a proof of universal programmability of unitary circuits using random-unitary mode mixers remains open to the best of our knowledge, and the deterministic construction of such circuits is yet to be discovered.
+Finally, while the deterministic construction of programmable circuits from discrete Fourier transforms is known for $d=n$~\cite{Idel2015,LopezPastor2021}, a proof of universal programmability of unitary circuits using random-unitary mode-mixers remains open to the best of our knowledge, and the deterministic construction of such circuits is yet to be discovered.